All Episodes

 Big breaking news expose caught on tape.

-Project Baritas James O'Keefe, fake news CNN.
+Project Veritas James O'Keefe, fake news CNN.

-Yeah, uh, we got Trump at CNN.
+Yeah, we got Trump at CNN.

-We we're the ones that got him out of office.
+We're the ones that got him out of office.

-And then going on to say, yeah, admitting that fake news CNN, they they brought in medical experts.
+And then going on to say, yeah, admitting that fake news CNN, they brought in medical experts.

-Yeah, we did that on purpose to create a story to damage Trump because well, we didn't really have much else to do.
+Yeah, we did that on purpose to create a story to damage Trump because, well, we didn't really have much else to do.

-Remember that tape of him in the basement bunker, and you know, you got the take, and then you got the retake.
+And you got the take and then you got the retake.

-Oh, should I put him on now?
+Oh, should I put him on no?

 I mean, it's just so obvious what they were doing.